Voluntary Disclosure and Personalized Pricing: Two Examples

 How is Zeno's Partition supportable as an equilibrium?
-We first describe how we deter consumers from using messages that are not in Zeno's Partition.
-We assume that if the monopolist sees such a message, he puts probability $1$ on the highest type that could send such a message, and sets a price equal to that type in response to that off-path message.
-Such beliefs ensure that these off-path messages are not profitable deviations for any consumer type.
+First, let us see what deters consumers from using messages that are not in Zeno's Partition.
+If the monopolist sees such a message, his off-path beliefs ascribe probability $1$ to the highest type that could send such a message, which leads him to charge a price equal to that type.
+Such beliefs ensure that these off-path messages are not profitable deviations.
 How about deviations to other on-path messages?
-For every $v$ in $(a_{k+1},a_k)$, there exists only one on-path message that it can send, and for every $v$ on the boundaries of such messages, our strategy profile prescribes that they send the message that results in the lower price.
+For every $v$ in $(a_{k+1},a_k)$, there exists only one on-path message that it can send, and for every $v$ on the boundaries of such messages, our strategy profile prescribes the message that results in the lower price.
 Thus, there are no profitable deviations for any consumer type.
-Finally, we have already discussed how the monopolist's best-response after every equilibrium path message of the form $\left[a_{k+1},a_k\right]$ is to charge $a_{k+1}$.\footnote{The logic of this market segmentation illustrates the role of hard information: even though types greater than $\frac{1}{2}$ would obtain a lower price by sending the message $\left[\frac{1}{4},\frac{1}{2}\right]$, they are unable to do so. }
+Finally, by construction, the monopolist is always setting a price that is optimal given its beliefs.

-It is useful to understand features of our setting that allow us to escape unraveling.
+It is useful to understand why we do not see unraveling.
 In many disclosure models, the sender strictly prefers to induce the receiver to have higher (or lower) beliefs in the sense of first-order stochastic dominance.
-Unraveling then emerges as the unique equilibrium outcome as extreme types have a motive to separate from pools.
+Unraveling emerges as the unique equilibrium outcome as extreme types of the sender have a motive to separate from pools.
 By contrast, in our setting, there exist many pairs of beliefs $(\mu,\hat\mu)$ that are ranked by FOSD such that the sender is indifferent between inducing $\mu$ and $\hat\mu$ because they result in the receiver taking the same action.
 For example, the monopolist charges the same price when he ascribes probability $1$ to type $\{1/2\}$ as he does when his beliefs are $U[1/2,1]$.
-This observation permits us to build pools that do not give types the motive to separate themselves from the pool.
+Thus, higher types may be pooled with a lower type without giving that lower type an incentive to separate.